FDIC Home - Federal Deposit Insurance Corporation

 Program Overview

-This course is designed to provide the participant with a basic overview of the risk management examination function to enhance an employee's understanding of the examination process and the Report of Examination.
-A small amount of information on Information Technology, Trust, and Compliance examinations is also included.
-In addition to in-class lectures/discussions, participants are expected to actively participate in group case studies and other classroom activities.
+This course is designed to provide the participant with a basic overview of the risk management and compliance examination function to enhance an employee's understanding of the examination process and the Report of Examination.
+In addition to virtual lectures/discussions, participants are expected to actively participate in group case studies and other classroom activities, as well as review self-study materials.

 Key Objectives